chiemerieezechukwu/flask-react-docker-pg/README.md

 # flask-react-docker-pg

-To get started, run `docker-compose -up` from the project's root directory
+To get started, run `docker-compose up` from the project's root directory